TrueBlocks/trueblocks-core/src/other/migrations/README-v0.18.0.md

 ### Other slight changes

 The `chifra export --neighbors` option now no longer include the `traceId` field.
-Additionally, the `reason` field is slightly less informative that it was previously.
+Additionally, the `reason` field is slightly less informative than it was previously.
 All of this in service of a significant increase in the speed of the option.

 ## You're Finished